phungnlg/react_native_blueprint/README.md

 # Utils
 This is a great place to put miscellaneous helpers and utilities.
 Things like date helpers, formatters, etc. are often found here.
 However, it should only be used for things that are truely shared across your application.
 If a helper or utility is only used by a specific component or model, consider co-locating your helper with that component or model.

-### ./ignite directory

-The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
-Here you will find generators, plugins and examples to help you get started with React Native.

-### ./storybook directory

-This is where your stories will be registered and where the Storybook configs will live.

-### ./test directory

-This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
-This is a file that contains the snapshots of all your component storybooks.

 ### Fastlane